-- (a) Attach an extension tube with clamp to a non-coring needle.
-Attach a 10-cc syringe filled with normal saline to the extension tube and prime the set up.
+- (a) Attach an extension tube with a clamp to a noncoring needle.
+Attach a 10cc syringe filled with normal saline to the extension tube and prime the set up.
 Clamp the extension tube. - (b) Follow the procedure for accessing the system. - (c) Flush the implanted port with 5cc of normal saline to assure patency and clear the system of heparin. - (d) Withdraw 3cc blood/solution.
 Clamp the extension.
-Remove the syringe and discard. - (e) Attach a new sterile syringe to the extension tube. - (f) Open the clamp and withdraw the desired amount of blood. - (g) Close the clamp.
+Remove the syringe and discard it. - (e) Attach a new sterile syringe to the extension tube. - (f) Open the clamp and withdraw the desired amount of blood. - (g) Close the clamp.
 Remove the syringe. - (h) Attach a 20cc syringe filled with normal saline to the extension tubing.
 Open the clamp and flush with 20cc of normal saline. - (i) Close the clamp.
 Remove the syringe. - (j) Attach a syringe containing heparinized saline.
-Open the clamp and heparinize the implanted port or connect an appropriate continuous solution and then open the clamp. - (k) To avoid reflux, maintain positive injection pressure while closing the clamp on the extension tube during last .2cc of injection.
-Press down on the port with two fingers and remove the needle. - (1) Cleanse the site and apply a light dressing (e.g., Band-Aid/gauze). - (m) Record procedure and medication according to institutional documentation policies.

-- (n) Label blood with camper's name, date of birth, date and time of draw, and lab to be run, and name of person who drew sample. - (o) Place blood tube into biohazardous bag. - (3) Maintaining patency in venous ports - (a) Flush the implanted port with at least 20cc of normal saline initially and after each blood drawing. - (b) Flush the implanted port with heparin according to individualized institutional policies and procedures.
+Open the clamp and heparinize the implanted port or connect an appropriate continuous solution and then open the clamp. - (k) To avoid reflux, maintain positive injection pressure while closing the clamp on the extension tube during the last .2cc injection.
+Press down on the port with two fingers and remove the needle. - (l) Cleanse the site and apply a light dressing (e.g., Band-Aid/gauze). - (m) Record procedure and medication according to institutional documentation policies. - (n) Label blood with camper's name, date of birth, date and time of draw, and lab to be run, and name of person who drew sample. - (o) Place blood tube into biohazardous bag. - (3) Maintaining patency in venous ports - (a) Flush the implanted port with at least 20cc of normal saline initially and after each blood drawing.